 - 2 tablespoons extra virgin olive oil

-- Add cauliflower "rice" and cook 5 minutes, until soft.
-Season with salt and pepper to taste.
-Add wine and cook until wine is almost dry, about 2 minutes.
+- Add the 4 cups of riced cauliflower and cook for about 5-7 minutes, until soft.
+Season again with salt and pepper, to taste.
+If using, add wine and cook until wine is almost dry, about 2 minutes.

-- Stir in the cashew cream and cook 3 to 4 minutes.
-Season with additional salt and pepper to taste.
+- Stir in the cashew cream and cook 6-8 minutes until well combined and heated through.
 Serve warm.

 Did you Love this Cauliflower Risotto with Mushrooms?